ARM-software/CMSIS_5/CMSIS/DSP/README.md

 ## Customization

-armcc.make is use to cross compil with AC6 coming from ArmDS.
+armcc.make is use to cross compile with AC6 coming from ArmDS.

 You'll need to create a different toolchain file if you use something different.
 Then you'll need to pass this file to cmake on the command line.